-We think so and here's one ingredient used in Australian hand hygiene products that has us concerned.
+We think so and here's one ingredient used in Australian hand hygiene products that have us concerned.

 In 2016 the United States Food & Drug Association (FDA) banned the use of Triclosan in hand soaps and hand sanitisers.
 There is concern that Triclosan may be harmful to people, animals and the environment.

-Triclosan is a synthetic antimicrobial chemical used to eliminate or reduce micro-organisms.
-It's widely used in hand hygiene, dentistry, cosmetics, toys, kitchenware, workout cloths and 100's of other products.
+Triclosan is a synthetic antimicrobial chemical used to eliminate or reduce microorganisms.
+It's widely used in hand hygiene, dentistry, cosmetics, toys, kitchenware, workout cloths and hundreds of other products.

-Now we are more germ obsessed than ever and Trioclosan is widely used.
+Now we are more germ obsessed than ever and Triclosan is widely used.
 So what's the problem?